 As you can see, the sense of security that comes from owning an assistance animal such as a dog goes much more than saving a life, reducing emotional outbursts, or protecting Autistic adults and children from harm.
-They contribute to the core of a family’s heart and have a positive impact on everyone!
-Treat them with care and let them bring an improved quality of life your family deserves.
+They contribute to the core of a family’s heart and have a positive effect on everyone!
+Treat them with care and let them bring an improved quality of daily living your family deserves.

 Depending on where you are, a diagnosis of Autism is needed to be eligible for a service dog as the application process is tough.
 Even if you aren’t eligible for a trained service dog, it’s still worth considering a pet as a family member of any household, so long as you do your research.

 If you’re considering a service dog, contact a local service dog organization that can help you decide if this arrangement would be good for you and get yourself on the waiting list!

 Now you know more about autistic service dogs and therapy animals, check out more of our content and see what else you can learn about the amazing world of neurodiversity!

 A: Autism Assistance Dogs are specially trained service dogs for individuals with autism.
 These dogs provide emotional support and comfort, as well as protection from danger, to their owners.
 They are able to provide stability and offer a calming presence when their owner is in an unfamiliar or stressful situation.